whatwg/meta/COMMITTING.md

 ### Structure and conventions

 Commit messages consist of a single title line, a blank line, and then a more detailed change description.
-The description _(and preceding blank line)_ may be omitted for simple fixes.
+The description (and preceding blank line) may be omitted for simple fixes.

 All lines should be at most 72 characters, to make them easier to view in GitHub and other tools.
 Some sources recommend restricting the title line to 50 characters, but we do not enforce this.

 The title must be written in imperative mode, as if commanding someone.
-This means using verb conjugations such as _"fix"_/_"add"_/_"change"_ instead of _"fixed"_/_"added"_/_"changed"_ or _"fixing"_/_"adding"_/_"changing"_.
-We are less consistent with the description, but often use present tense _(i.e. "This change adds…")_.
+This means using verb conjugations such as "fix"/"add"/"change" instead of "fixed"/"added"/"changed" or "fixing"/"adding"/"changing".
+We are less consistent with the description, but often use present tense (i.e. "This change adds…").

 Title lines must not end in a period; they are titles, not sentences.

 Be sure to reference related GitHub issues within pull requests so they are appropriately cross-linked by GitHub.
-Use _"closes"_ or _"fixes"_ as appropriate to [automatically close issues](https://help.github.com/articles/closing-issues-using-keywords/).
+Use "closes" or "fixes" as appropriate to [automatically close issues](https://help.github.com/articles/closing-issues-using-keywords/).

-Avoid using Markdown-style code markup _(i.e. backticks `` )_ unless necessary for disambiguation.
+Avoid using Markdown-style code markup (i.e. backticks `` ) unless necessary for disambiguation.

 ### Title prefixes

-Prefix the title line with _**"Editorial: "**_ if the change is just to fix formatting, typos, or is a refactoring that does not change how the standard is understood.
+Prefix the title line with **"Editorial: "** if the change is just to fix formatting, typos, or is a refactoring that does not change how the standard is understood.
 Note that bug fixes or clarifications are not editorial, even if they only affect non-normative text.

-Prefix the title line with _**"Meta: "**_ for changes that do not directly affect the text of the standard, but instead the ecosystem around it, such as spec tooling or contributor documentation.
+Prefix the title line with **"Meta: "** for changes that do not directly affect the text of the standard, but instead the ecosystem around it, such as spec tooling or contributor documentation.

 In general, most commits do not have a prefix.